-- Block Exemption Communiqué No. 2017/3 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector; - Communiqué No. 2018/1 on Increase of the Lower Threshold for Administrative Fines Specified in paragraph 1 of article 16 of the Competition Law, to be valid until 31 December 2018; - Block Exemption Communiqué No. 2016/5 on Research and Development Agreements; - Block Exemption Communiqué No. 2013/3 on Specialisation Agreements; - Communiqué No. 2013/2 on the procedures and principles to be pursued in pre-notifications and authorisation applications to be filed with the Authority in order for acquisitions via privatisation to become legally valid; - Communiqué No. 2012/2 on the Application Procedure for Competition Law Infringements; - Communiqué No. 2010/4 on Mergers and Acquisitions that Require the Approval of the Competition Board (the Board); - · Communiqué No. 2010/2 on Hearings held in relation to the Board; - Communiqué No. 2010/3 on the Regulation of the Right of Access to the Files and Protection of Trade Secrets; - Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements;

-- Block Exemption Communiqué No. 2008/3 in Relation to the Insurance Sector; and - Communiqué No. 1997/5 on the Formation of the Organisation of the Authority.
+- Block Exemption Communiqué No. 2017/3 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector; - Communiqué No. 2019/1 on Increase of the Lower Threshold for Administrative Fines Specified in Paragraph 1 of Article 16 of the Law No. 4054 on the Protection of Competition (valid until 31 December 2019); - Block Exemption Communiqué No. 2016/5 on Research and Development Agreements (Communiqué No. 2016/5); - Block Exemption Communiqué No. 2013/3 on Specialisation Agreements: - Communiqué No. 2013/2 on the procedures and principles to be pursued in pre-notifications and authorisation applications to be filed with the Authority in order for acquisitions via privatisation to become legally valid; - Communiqué No. 2012/2 on the Application Procedure for Competition Law Infringements; - Communiqué No. 2010/4 on Mergers and Acquisitions that Require the Approval of the Competition Board (the Board); - · Communiqué No. 2010/2 on Hearings held in relation to the Board; - Communiqué No. 2010/3 on the Regulation of the Right of Access to the File and Protection of Trade Secrets; - Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements; - Block Exemption Communiqué No. 2008/3 in Relation to the Insurance Sector; and - Communiqué No. 1997/5 on the Formation of the Organisation of the Authority.